paru-de/sandbox/isbn_draft.md

 *Penguin Classics' Wuthering Heights deluxe edition*'s ASIN is `B0768ZM5QH`.

-!> Don't get tricked by Amazon: AMZ will almost always omit the ISBN of an eBook in favor of ASIN.
+!> Don't get tricked by Amazon: It will almost always omit the ISBN of an eBook in favor of ASIN.
 That doesn't mean that the eBook of *Wuthering Heights* is Kindle-exclusive.
 You can find the ISBN of an eBook by visiting the publisher's website.
 Example: [Wuthering Heights](https://www.penguinrandomhouse.com/books/286389/wuthering-heights-by-emily-bronte/) eBook ISBN is `9780525505143`.